 - Won awards for Best Rock Venue, Best Hip-Hop Venue, and Best Mid-Sized Music Venue

-In 2010, Hoskins moved to Austin, TX to book Emo’s, a 1,000 capacity concert venue (and its 300 capacity indoor club).
-Part of his work there included booking and coordinating logistics for 42 showcases over the course of 10 days during South by Southwest.
+In 2010, Hoskins moved to Austin, TX to book Emo’s, a 1,000 capacity concert venue and its 300 capacity indoor club.
+His work there included booking and coordinating logistics for 42 showcases over the course of 10 days during South by Southwest.

 In 2014, he was recognized by the City of Cambridge:

 Kevin’s work has helped to establish and maintain The Middle East as a premier music venue in Cambridge and fostered the artistic spirit of Central Square…helping to make Central Square a thriving Cultural District.

-In 2014, Hoskins was invited to teach artist management at Bay State College and the following semester, venue management.
-He developed a course that combined in-class interviews, featuring music business professionals, with site visits taking students to venues all over the city – from the intimate O’Brien’s up to the 2,500 capacity House of Blues.
+In 2014, Hoskins was invited to teach in the Entertainment Management program at Bay State College, teaching artist management.
+The following semester, he developed a course on venue management that combined in-class interviews, featuring music business professionals, with site visits taking students to venues all over the city, from the intimate O’Brien’s rock club up to the 2,500 capacity House of Blues Boston venue.